 silicone mini-muffin pan or regular with mini paper baking cups or silicone molds

 First, if your coconut oil is not at a liquid state, you should melt it without destroying its virgin state.
 I heat a pan of water with a candy or meat thermometer until it gets to 120˚F. Then, I turn it off and set the jar of virgin coconut oil in it and let it sit until it's melted inside.

-In a medium saucepan over low heat, melt buter, cream, honey (if using), cocoa powder, and peanut butter (if using).
+In a medium saucepan over low heat, melt butter, honey (if using), cocoa powder, and peanut butter (if using).
 Use a whisk to mix all together, if necessary.
-Turn off heat and add in coconut oil, coconut butter (if using), nuts, coconut, and stevia (to taste, start out small).
+Turn off heat and add in coconut oil, coconut butter (if using), cream, nuts, coconut, and stevia (to taste, start out small).
 Stir until all mixed in together, then add vanilla.
 Pour into molds/pan/papers and freeze for 10 minutes (if using a silicone pan, put on a cookie sheet so it won't bend and spill).
 Then, transfer to refrigerator for 15 minutes.
 Pop out of silicone molds or pull them out by the cupcake papers and store in refrigerator in a sealed container.
 Eat whenever you have a carb craving!!